io.github.chrbailey/promptspeak

 - TypeScript 5.3+ (build from source)

-- No external services required β SQLite for symbols, in-memory for everything else
+- No external services required β SQLite for symbols and governance persistence

 Related Projects